farahc123/java_upskilling/README.md

       - better readability and easier to search smaller, well-organised classes
 - **O: Open/closed**
   - classes should be **open for extension**, but **closed for modification** (except for fixing bugs) so that the blueprint stays a blueprint and not a specialisation
-  - i.e. create **specialised iterations of objects** (e.g. Shirt class and a BlueShirt class so that non-blue shirts can still inherit from the Shirt class) **don't modify the blueprint**
+  - i.e. create **specialised iterations of objects** and **don't modify the blueprint** (e.g. Shirt class and a BlueShirt class so that non-blue shirts can still inherit from the Shirt class)
   - **benefits**:
     - stops causing new bugs
     - allows others to inherit from the same library for their own uses
 - **L: Liskov substitution**
   - about doing polymorphism correctly & **expected behaviour**
   - based on the **principle of least astonishment**: a component of a system should behave in a way that most users will expect it to behave, and therefore not astonish or surprise users
-  - if class A is a subtype of class B, we should be able to replace B with A without disrupting the behaviour of the program
+  - **a child class should be able to do everything its parent class can** (i.e. if class A is a subtype of class B, we should be able to replace B with A without disrupting the behaviour of the program)
   - i.e. don't inherently change the behaviour of the program (e.g. don't have a penguin class inheriting from a flying bird class, make it a child class of a non-flying bird class)
-  - if every class is implementing the interface `Move`, we expect it can move -- it should do, or it should inherit another interface (**don't just throw an exception** -- this may work code-wise, but doesn't make sense in the real world)
+  - if every class is implementing the interface `Move`, we expect it can move so it should do, or it should inherit another interface (**don't just throw an exception** -- this may work code-wise, but doesn't make sense in the real world)
 - **I: Interface segregation**
   - larger interfaces should be split into smaller, focused ones that do not force their child classes to implement behaviour they don't need
   - **benefits**:
     - ensures that classes that implement interfaces only need to be concerned about the methods of interest to them (e.g. card-only checkouts shouldn't implement an interface with a `giveChange()` method, the interface should be split up)
 - **D: Dependency inversion**
-  - high-level modules should not depend on low-level modules
+  - high-level modules should not depend on low-level modules, they should both depend on an abstraction
   - a module shouldn't care about the implementation details of its dependencies (e.g. a Toaster class shouldn't have to include code on turning the power supply on; that should be the business of the Power class)
   - modules should depend on abstractions, not concrete implementations
   - **benefits**: